vespa-engine/documentation/en/tutorials/hybrid-search.md

 </pre>
 </div>
 We can also invert the order of the operands to the `rank` query operator that retrieves by the sparse representation but uses the dense representation to compute features for ranking.
+This is very useful in cases where we do not want to build HNSW indexes (adds memory and slows down indexing), but still be able to use semantic signals in ranking phases.

 <div class="pre-parent">
   <button class="d-icon d-duplicate pre-copy-button" onclick="copyPreContent(this)"></button>